Who says you have to spend money to get more traffic?

 One of my biggest traffic gains has come from translating my content.

-A lot of people ask me if they would be penalized from duplicating and translation their content.
+A lot of people ask me if they would be penalized for duplicating and translation their content.

 The answer is no.